What is Behavioral Segmentation?

 Advantages and Disadvantages of Behavioral Segmentation

-The followings are some pros and cons of behavioral segmentation for organizations.
+The following are some pros and cons of behavioral segmentation for organizations.

 - Personalization – Behavioral segmentation allows companies to understand the customer’s behavior appropriately and provide personalized messages that further increase the likelihood of repeat business.